SullyDurgin/Hungry-Humans/README.md

 - profiles that have access to the recipes that user has created
 - a grocery list based on the recipes that the user picks
 - As a user I want to be able to search for recipes with keywords
+- the instructions in a more readable structure
+- have each user be able to add to their favorites lists that they can name & separate
+- have recipes broken into meals categories.
+Dinner, Snacks, Desserts etc.